siddhantmaitra/smaitra.com/src/pages/blog/my-wsl-setup.md

 [boot]
 systemd=true
 ```
-Having `systemd` is huge plus while running stuff like `docker` without bothering with docker desktop or running `k3d` for when expirementing with kubernetes.
+Having `systemd` is huge plus while running stuff like `docker` without bothering with docker desktop or running `k3d` for when experimenting with kubernetes.